DIY Stained Wooden Easter Eggs

 12 Wooden Eggs (2.5 inches x 1.75 inches)

 Thanks for hanging out with me today.
+I hope you liked these DIY Stained Wooden Easter Eggs.
 Here are some other stain projects that you might enjoy!

 *affiliate links in this post*